TimelordUK/node-sqlserver-v8/README.md

 Based on node-sqlserver, this version will compile in Visual Studio 2015/2017 and is built against the v8 node module API.
 The module will work against node version 0.12.x. and >= 4.1.x.
 Included in the repository are pre compiled binaries for both x64 and x86 targets.

 Functionally the API should work exactly as the existing library.
-The existing unit tests pass based on Node 0.12 and also against Node 4.2.1.
+All versions of node are supported.

 ## Installing